Truffles? Low carb chocolate truffles? Oh yes.

 I am usually able to make around 18 truffles from this recipe.
 Don’t they look good enough to eat?
 Which is rather convenient…

 Store them in an airtight container in the fridge.
 They are the perfect treat for when you need something indulgent and sweet.
-At 2g net carbs each they really aren’t that bad for you, either.
+At 1g net carb each, enjoy that treat!!!

 This recipe is from my book Low Carb Chocolate Recipes, available in paperback, ebook and Kindle formats.Low Carb Chocolate Truffles #lowcarb Click To Tweet

 Low carb chocolate truffles made with unsweetened chocolate.

 - ¼ cup low carb sweetener eg xylitol or Swerve